Tùng Dương: Personal life

 Due to his "picky" fashion and music style, Tung Duong also had to endure criticism from a segment of the audience, considering his style "eccentric", "ghostly", In addition, after the Vietnam Idol 2010 contest ended, when answering an interview about the winner Uyen Linh, he commented that he had not found a "musical personality" in Uyen Linh and therefore did not feel "really interested" in her.
 This comment by Tung Duong caused him to be harshly criticized by many of Uyen Linh's fans.
 In another interview, Tung Duong said that he felt sad and offended by these criticisms.

 It was also Tung Duong's performance style and costumes that raised suspicions about his sexual orientation, however he denied that he was "gay".
 At the end of 2006, he revealed his current girlfriend, a young poet born in 1987, who was studying abroad in France.
 These revelations led public opinion to believe that the girlfriend he was referring to was poet Truong Que Chi.
 However, both Tung Duong and Truong Que Chi denied this information.
 In 2010, he announced that his relationship with his girlfriend studying abroad had broken up.
 During a concert celebrating more than 10 years of singing in Hanoi in December 2015, Tung Duong announced his first son, who was born two days ago.

+On the other hand, in the professional circle, Tung Duong has good relationships with many female artists, such as Thanh Lam, Ngoc Khue, Khanh Linh, Thu Phuong, poet Vi Thuy Linh...
+He is also known for his feisty personality, which was put into the soundtrack of the movie *Kiss of Death*: "As long as there are more builders than destroyers.
+And as long as Tung Duong stops being feisty..."

+Besides his singing career, Tung Duong also runs a restaurant and a souvenir shop on Cha Ca Street, Hanoi.
+In his free time, he often spends time listening to music, reading books, writing blogs and drawing.